xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 > instruction will be generated.

 Now this may not make sense at a first glance, why would `=msg` be assembled into an address to the address of the literal.
-But an `armv7` can not encode a full address, it is impossible due to the instruction being restricted to an 8-bit value rotated right by an even number of bits.
-The ldr instructions argument points to a literal pool entry.
-The LDR instruction reads a 32-bit value at the literal pool entry and this value is the actual address of msg.
+But an `armv7` instruction can not encode a full address, it is impossible due to the instruction being restricted to an 8-bit value rotated right by an even number of bits.
+The ldr instructions argument points to a literal pool entry, this entry is a 32-bit value and reading it produces the actual address of `msg`.

 When decoding we can see ldr points to a memory address (32800 or `0x8020`) in the section we mmaped earlier: